Agricultural Development Bank of Ghana

 Agricultural Development Bank of Ghana, commonly known as Agricultural Development Bank or ADB, is a government-owned development and commercial bank in Ghana.
 The bank is the first development finance institution established by the Government of Ghana.
+It is the developmental finance institution that provides technical and financial services to agribusiness, farmers, and other enterprises at the rural communities.
 It is one of the commercial banks licensed by the Bank of Ghana, the national banking regulator.

+The main objective of the bank is promoting and financing of agribusiness in the country.

 History

-ADB was established in 1965, by Act of Parliament to meet the banking needs of the Ghanaian agricultural sector in a profitable manner.
-Before its current name, the bank was known as the Agricultural Credit and Co-operative Bank.
-The bank changed its name in 1970, when the parliamentary statute was amended to grant the institution full commercial banking powers.
+ADB was established in 1965, by the Act of Parliament (Act 286) as the Agricultural Credit and Cooperative Bank.
+This is to meet the banking needs of the Ghanaian agricultural sector in a profitable manner.
+The bank started operations from a building on Tunisia Road, West Ridge - Accra.
+The bank changed its name in 1970 when the parliamentary statute was amended to grant the institution full commercial banking powers.

+In 1967, the National Liberation Council (NLC Decree 182) renamed it from the Agricultural Credit and Cooperative Bank to the Agricultural Development Bank, and amended key sections of the Establishing Act, Act 286.

+By 1990, the bank became more diversified and added international banking and trade services to its growing product portfolio.
+The bank obtained the Universal Banking license and broadened its services in 2004.

+In 2011 the branch network of the bank expanded from 55 to 78 branches across the country, with fully networked branches running on an ICT platform.
+Around the same time, the bank introduced the ADB Visa Classic Card, allowing cardholders to transact business anywhere in the world.